botingw/langgraph-dev-navigator/memory/tasks/story_create_landing_page/copy_deck_codex.md

 ---

 ## Outstanding Follow-ups (Summary)
-- Replace placeholder hero log output with current validation run (Engineering).
-- Produce pillar assets (code snippet, validator GIF, metric chart prototype) — owners listed above.
-- Publish privacy & measurement disclosure referenced in CTA + Stage 2 callout (PM/Legal).
+- **Publish privacy & measurement disclosure:** Referenced in the Waitlist CTA and Stage 2.
+(Owner: PM/Legal, tracked in Story 5).
-- Confirm managed knowledge server offer before locking copy (Product).
+- **Confirm managed knowledge server offering:** The survey includes this as a potential feature.
+(Owner: Product).